Can I come to work in the UK under the Points-based system? | Sponsor Licences6th July 2020

 The Windrush scheme was established to help those from the Windrush generation that had been subjected to such inhumane, illegal, and appalling treatment by the Home Office.
 Despite this scheme being in place, very few victims from the Windrush generation have actually received assistance.
 The Home Office often requests evidence such as proof of arrival in the UK and prolonged residence in the UK, which is difficult to obtain due to the lapse of time spanning decades.

 Very few people have been compensated for such dreadful treatment and many still live under harsh conditions.
-The government often publicly says one thing and does the opposite, and often says the right things publicly.
+The government often publicly says one thing and does the opposite, and often say the right things publicly.
 It is unfortunate that many people have already been unlawfully deported.
 The emotional distress and traumatic experiences have left some victims suffering from lifelong stress-related conditions such as depression and high blood pressure.

 The main lesson is that, should you be facing similar challenges with the home office, you must never give up the fight until you get the justice you deserve.
 Despite the previous refusals from the Home Office or the Immigration Tribunal, if there is a new or change of circumstances continue to make further submissions.
-The new circumstances maybe for example:
+The new circumstances may be for example:

 Read more on the Radio Times website: